mnemnion/loon/notes/bluesky/bridge.md

 This is not a natural match to the Latin character set.
 Particularly with minuscules, i and w are not of a width.
 Just look at them.
 We [lucked out](https://imgflip.com/readImage?iid=101470) in that the Latin alphabet is a less uncomfortable fit for monospacing than many of its relatives and anything from a different clade.

+I say lucked out, because we're hackers.
+We need to use every gift Evolution has given us to make sense of our own creations.
+We can't make Intel, or Apple, or the hordes of the Pearl Delta, into something they are not; we must weave our homes from the fibers they provide.

+Look at your keyboard.
+Take a good hard look at it.
+A Zen look.
+This is your instrument, redesigning it is futility.

+Variations and edge cases ignored, you're looking at 47 keys which, when you press them, normally generate precisely one glyph.
+Shift them, they generate another glyph.
+One other key, a large one, is never shifted, and makes a space.
+You have a key which we'll call return, by tradition, a key you call backspace and I call delete, and a key you call caps lock and I call backspace.
+Those give you a fresh line, delete forward, and delete backward, as you'd expect.

+Note that on the bridge you delete mistakes with the left pinky off the home row and then hit enter with the right pinky, also off the home row.
+Try it, you'll like it.
+I do not care if you Dvorak, but I do care that you do this.

+In any case, these glyphs, on the bridge, are all a single cell wide.
+Backspace removes the contents of a cell to the left of the cursor, delete does the same to the right, and return puts you in the leftmost sensible cell, below the row of cells you were on.
+Sometimes.

+This is important because it lets us aggressively overlay data in a consistent and viable way.
+The most information rich unit is the glyph, and we have many, but choose to use few.
+Because, as mentioned, we can only type 94 in any given keyboard configuration.
+Though it would seem we have more buttons...

+You may have an escape key.
+On the bridge, you are certainly allowed to touch it, if that's your thing.
+It's certainly there, if small, up, and to the left.
+It's a mere remap of one of your four chord keys, which in Neoclassical space cadet fashion, we refer to as hyper, control, alt, and super.
+You could call this a political compromise.
+You'd be right.

+On a bridge, we remap the huge and tasty caps lock to backspace, and make a single alt press equivalent to escape.
+A bridge being a hacker tool, you can of course fuck this up if you're stubborn.
+But try it first, you only have two wrists and statistically the right is more important (I'm an outlier here).

+Speaking of your wrists, you'll be using one of three techniques to navigate: arrows, touchpad, or that weird vim thing you guys always want to implement.
+Only perverts navigate by typing space cadet keys and hitting glyph keys.
+It's gross.
+The vim thing isn't, that's pleasant, just weird.

+Arrow navigation, and some edit actions, are coupled to the space cadets on a chorded basis.
+This is subtle kung fu and the basis of fluid computer use.
+There are 14 ways you can press hyper, control, alt, and super.
+We only abuse that privilege where the arrow keys are concerned, and there we abuse it heavily: 56 navigational idioms become available.